Owner / Chef

 Bar Director, Operations

 Alexis studied Biochemistry at the University of Arizona and Arizona State University.
 While in school, she worked in both dive bars and fine dining restaurants but never expected to make a career in the industry.
 She moved to New York City, intending to take a one-year break from her studies, and never looked back.

 She was hired by Perilla Restaurant as Assistant General Manager, but her boss quickly realized her true passion was the bar.
 For the rest of her time at Perilla, Alexis managed the beverage menu.
 When not at Perilla, she explored the food and beverage scene with her now-husband Ed, falling more in love with craft cocktails.

 In 2013, Alexis and Ed arrived in Chicago.
-Ed was offered a job at Next (where he is currently the Chef de Cuisine) and Alexis was offered a job next door, expediting the bar line at The Aviary.
+Ed was offered a job at Next (where he is currently the Executive Chef) and Alexis was offered a job next door, expediting the bar line at The Aviary.
 After one and a half years, Alexis moved back behind the bar and, in 2015, was promoted to Head Bartender.
 In 2017, Alexis became Bar Director, Operations.

 Alexis was named a Red Coat by Tales of the Cocktail for its 2016 Cocktail Apprentice Program and returned as a Grey Coat in 2017 and 2018.
 In 2016, she participated in the Chicago Cocktail Summit as a panelist.

 Jeremiah moved from St. Louis to Chicago in the summer of 2010 to truly pursue a career in hospitality.
 After working at a modern Indian restaurant for a year, he left to explore Scotland, France, and Spain.
 Jeremiah returned to Chicago in February 2012, and after a brief discussion about negronis and coffee cocktails, started as a runner at The Aviary.